Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 It is of paramount importance to choose the right fostering agency, there are over seven hundred in the UK.
 Simply Fostering, the UK national foster carer recruitment website provides help by answering questions and identifying the most suitable local fostering agencies with vacancies.

 Fostering Agencies are looking for committed adults who can find room in their hearts and in their homes for children who cannot stay with their own family.

-Here at Foster Care News, our hope is that by advertising the need for more foster carers we can encourage people to consider a career as a foster carer.
+Here at Foster Care News, our hope is that by advertising the need and information such as about the assessment and allowances, for more foster carers we can encourage people to consider a career as a foster carer.

 Families who foster share the belief that every child who needs it, must have the chance to feel cared for in a secure and loving family whilst their future is decided.

 Here at Foster Care News you can find useful information about how to foster children, fostering allowances, short and long term fostering and how to find the right fostering agencies.

 Use our free Foster Care News UK : Carer Enquiry – Fostering Agency Matching Service to find the best Fostering Agencies with vacancies where you live.

 Want to know more about foster care?
 Take a look here: Foster Care News in the UK, on Twitter, Facebook and Google.